NeoLegends/sutp/standard/SUTP.md

 # The Simple UDP Transport Protocol

+## Abstract

-This document describes the Simple UDP Transport Protocol.
-It is very nice.
+This document proposes the Simple UDP Transport Protocol (SUTP).
+SUTP is a reliable transport protocol tunneled over UDP that provides the following:

+- Acknowledged, error-free, non-duplicated and in-order transfer of payload data
+- Data fragmentation to conform to path MTU limits
+- Future-proof wire format

 ## Introduction

 The SUTP defines a reliable transport protocol suitable for cases in which, for example, TCP would commonly be used.
 For quicker iteration on the protocol, however, SUTP is based on UDP datagrams instead of IP packets.

+## Requirements Language

-This RFC uses terminology as defined in [[RFC 2119]](https://tools.ietf.org/html/rfc2119).
+This RFC uses terminology as defined in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Interfaces